 Who uses hand-under-hand signing?

-Hand-under-hand signing is used by children and adults who are deafblind.
+Hand-under-hand communication is used by children and adults who are deafblind.

-In hand-under-hand signing, the person rests their hands on yours.
+To use the hand-under-hand approach, allow the person who is deafblind to rest their hands on yours.

 You can then guide, gently, from underneath.
 This gives the person the choice to move their hands freely.